It is our pleasure, purpose, and goal to share Connection - Holistic Lifestyle - Alternative Healing Treatments - Living

-GlobalCnet is a collection of original thought, clical trials and found expert advice.
+GlobalCnetis a collection of links to original thought, research, new ideas and found expert advice.
 We have assembled extensive information and

 The natural healing arts have been with us for ages, and can often be very powerful - by engaging and supporting

 our body's Innate Wisdom.
 We need to pay attention to what helps us keep in balance, especially in these times of high stress living, immune breakdown, and pollution.
 If your body-mind-spirit

 responds to something you read - then listen!
 It may be trying to tell you something important!

 You become a true master of your life when you learn how to master your focus—where your attention

 This morning, after back surgery nearly a year ago, one of my neighborhood friends finally took his first few unassisted steps.
 His doctor says he should be back on his feet full-time in about two

 months; he just needs to build up the muscle in his legs again.
 When I asked my friend what he’s looking forward to most about being back on his feet, he said, “Long walks with my wife.”